bufbuild/buf-action/README.md

 | `The job must grant "permissions: id-token: write"` | The job cannot request a GitHub OIDC token.
 Add the permission to the job, not just the workflow.                                                                                                                                                                                                                                                        |
 | `does not accept workload identity federation`      | The registry does not have federation enabled, or predates it.
 Use `token`.                                                                                                                                                                                                                                                                              |
 | `refused to authenticate this workflow`             | The BSR verified the GitHub token but no trust credential authorizes it.
 The registry does not say which check failed, deliberately, so that the response cannot be used to discover which accounts and conditions exist.
 Check that the bot user is active and that the credential's claim conditions match this repository, ref, and workflow exactly. |

+With [step debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) enabled, the action logs the claims GitHub put in the OIDC token, the registry's HTTP status and request ID for each attempt, and the lifetime of the minted token.
+The tokens themselves are registered as secrets and never logged.

 ## Documentation